ZJLiu001/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Automatic Control
+  - Aircraft Control
-  - Aircraft
+  - Intelligent Control
   - Robotics

 # Education to show in About widget
 education: